ChainSafe/lodestar/docs/usage/prometheus-grafana.md

 ## Prometheus

 To start, download Prometheus from https://prometheus.io/download/.
-Unzip the downloaded .zip file and run Prometheus from its installed location with the lodestar prometheus.yml passed in as the config file
+Unzip the downloaded .zip file and run Prometheus from its installed location with the lodestar `prometheus.yml` passed in as the configuration file

 ```
 ./prometheus --config.file=$dataDir/prometheus.yml